Jōdo-shū: Meiji Period

 The Meiji Restoration of 1868 marked a tumultuous period for Japanese Buddhism.
 The separation of Shinto and Buddhism unintentionally triggered the haibutsu kishaku (literally "abolish Buddhism and destroy Shākyamuni" campaign), a nationwide movement targeting Buddhist institutions, in which temples were demolished, their properties revoked, and their monks forcibly defrocked.

 Jōdo-shū, having formerly received considerable patronage from the Tokugawa Shogunate, now embarked on a period of internal reform in which several monks emerged as important reformers, such as Yamazaki Ben'nei, Tetsujō Ukai, and Fukuda Gyōkai.

-Among these reformers was Tetsujō Ukai (養鸕徹定), a Buddhist historian and the head priest of Chion-in from 1885 to 1887.
-He became a staunch defender of Buddhism during this period, opposing both the attempts to eradicate Buddhism in Japan and the rise of Western criticism aimed at the religion.
-He also emphasized the importance of Buddhism in Japanese history and culture, underscoring its contributions to the nation's history.

-Another important figure within the reform movement was Fukuda Gyōkai (福田行誡), a Buddhist scholar, poet, and the head priest of Chion-in from 1887 to 1888.
-He promoted both the preservation of Buddhist traditions and the modernization of social welfare systems based on Buddhist philosophy.
-He also promoted the creation of the League of United Buddhist Sects (諸宗同徳会盟), which united several Buddhist sects to follow the goals of modernization and preventing Christian influences on Japan.